oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

           38330 MONTBONNOT SAINT MARTIN
 :Contact: nicolas.capit@imag.fr
 :Authors: ID laboratory
-:organization: ID laboratory
+:Organization: ID laboratory
-:status: This is a "work in progress"
+:Status: This is a "work in progress"
-:license: GNU GENERAL PUBLIC LICENSE
+:Copyright: licenced under the GNU GENERAL PUBLIC LICENSE
+:Version: Revision $Rev$ ($LastChangeDatei$)

 :Dedication: For users, administrators and developpers.

-:abstract:
+:Abstract:

   OAR is a resource manager or (batch scheduler) for large clusters.
 In functionnalities, it's near of PBS, LSF, CCS and Condor.
 It's suitable for